 Before you go…

 Paris is a city full of history, culture, and charm.
-From the iconic Eiffel Tower to the river Seine, Paris has something for everyone to enjoy.
+From the iconic Eiffel Tower to the Seine River Lunch Cruise, Paris has something for everyone to enjoy.

 Additionally, many activities can be enjoyed in Paris, such as visiting museums and galleries or simply exploring the city on foot.